ChoiVadim/OSS_proj/README.md

 Jenkins is **licensed** under the **[MIT License](https://github.com/ChoiVadim/OSS_proj/blob/main/LICENSE.txt)**.

 ## P.S
 Feel free to customize Jarvis according to your needs.
-You can add any scripts or func what do you want.
+You can add any scripts or function what do you want.